skrey/yellow-extensions/documentation/english/system.md

     style = default
     parser = markdownextra

 These settings can also be overwritten in the individual settings of a page.
-Configuration files should be stored in [UTF-8](http://en.wikipedia.org/wiki/UTF-8).
+All files should be stored in [UTF-8](http://en.wikipedia.org/wiki/UTF-8).

 Templates
 ---------